Maikel Garcia Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.51 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Dodgers' 4.49 team ERA ranks 21st across all league pitching staffs.

-- Miller gets the start for the Dodgers, his seventh of the season.
-He is 3-1 with a 4.13 ERA and 31 strikeouts through 32 2/3 innings pitched.
+- Urias (5-4) takes the mound for the Dodgers in his 11th start of the season.
+He's put together a 4.39 ERA in 55 1/3 innings pitched, with 53 strikeouts.

-- The right-hander's last time out came on Saturday against the Houston Astros, when he went four innings, surrendering six earned runs while allowing 10 hits.
+- The left-hander last appeared on Thursday, May 18 against the St. Louis Cardinals, when he threw three innings, allowing six earned runs while giving up six hits.

-- In six games this season, the 24-year-old has an ERA of 4.13, with 8.5 strikeouts per nine innings.
-Opponents are batting .236 against him.
+- The 26-year-old has an ERA of 4.39, with 8.6 strikeouts per nine innings, in 10 games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.